alexjackson1/adaptrs/README.md

 # Adaptive Logic Proof Verifier

+> [!IMPORTANT]
+> This repository was created while "vibe coding" with Claude Code.
+It may contain unexpected issues, odd bugs, or non-idiomatic code patterns.
+Use at your own risk!

 A Rust implementation of a proof verifier for adaptive logics, a formal framework for nonmonotonic reasoning where conclusions can be withdrawn when new information is added.

 ## Overview